eh8/chenglab/README.md

   automatically upgrade daily via `modules/nixos/auto-update.nix`
 - 🧱 Modular architecture promotes readability for me and copy-and-paste-ability for you
-- 📦 Continously deployed custom NixOS on WSL tarball and ISO file

 ## Getting started